Ottodix/Eole-foobar-theme/README.md

 ## Participate to the theme

 If you've got some knowledge in javascript, feel free to report bugs and their fixes, or even new features for this theme.
-Open an issue ticket, and share the code on pastebin.com.
-Eventually, I can add your github account to the collaborators of this repository.
+Open an issue ticket, and share the code on pastebin.com, I'll review it and merge it to the master code.
+Eventually and finally, I can add your github account to the collaborators of this repository.

 ## Installation